top of page

 6. Can I see before and after photos of your previous patients for this procedure?

 We encourage our patients to take a peek at our before and after photographs.
+We have an array of Rhinoplasty before and after pictures (nose job before and after pictures).
 Beyond those included in our online gallery, we have a collection of photos of our previous patients that you can review during your office visit or consultation.

 7. Am I a good candidate physically and emotionally for this procedure?